Yorkshire football team

-It plays at various venues throughout the region.
-Founded in 2017, it is controlled by the Yorkshire International Football Association (YIFA).
-The first CONIFA match, a 1–1 draw with Ellan Vannin, took place on 28 January 2018 at the Yorkshire NuBuilds Stadium in Fitzwilliam.
+The Yorkshire team does not have a home stadium, instead choosing to play at various venues throughout the region.
+Founded in 2017, the team was initially controlled by the Yorkshire International Football Association (YIFA), but after many of the key figures in the creation of YIFA and the representative team left their roles, YIFA was quietly disbanded.
+Yorkshire's first ever game, a CONIFA match, ended in a 1–1 draw with Ellan Vannin.
+This match took place on 28 January 2018 at the Yorkshire NuBuilds Stadium in Fitzwilliam, covered by a wide range of media organisations including BBC Look North and Channel 4 News, conducting interviews with key players and YIFA personnel.

 History

 Early attempts at a Yorkshire team

-Despite Yorkshire having a representative schoolboy team for many years, there was no formal senior equivalent until 1924 when the West Riding County Football Association put together a men’s side as part of the jubilee of the University of Leeds.
+Despite Yorkshire having a representative schoolboy team for many years, there was no formal senior equivalent until 1924 when the West Riding County Football Association put together a men's side as part of the jubilee of the University of Leeds.
 Players were chosen from Bradford City, Bradford Park Avenue, Halifax Town, Huddersfield Town and Leeds United.
 Although the team won 2–0, it did not represent the whole county.
-In 1935, a Yorkshire team made up of players from leading clubs across the entire region, including Bradford City, Huddersfield Town, Leeds United and Sheffield United, took on a team formed of Middlesbrough, Newcastle United and Sunderland players at the latter’s Roker Park ground as part of the Queen's jubilee celebrations.
+In 1935, a Yorkshire team made up of players from leading clubs across the entire region, including Bradford City, Huddersfield Town, Leeds United and Sheffield United, took on a team formed of Middlesbrough, Newcastle United and Sunderland players at the latter's Roker Park ground as part of the Queen's jubilee celebrations.
 Once again, however, the team, which beat the North East side 3–2, was reported as representing only West Yorkshire.